MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/restrictedviewaccesspolicy.md

 ---
 title: Restricted view access policy - Azure Data Explorer
-description: This article describes the restricted view access policy in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/19/2020
+description: Learn how to use the restricted view access policy to limit the principals who can query specified tables in a database. ms.reviewer: orspodek ms.topic: reference ms.date: 05/22/2023
 ---
 # Restricted view access policy